empa-scientific-it/openbis/docs/app-openbis-command-line/README.md

 With `data_set search` command, obis connects to a configured OpenBIS instance and searches for all data sets that fulfill given filtering criteria.
 At least one filtering criteria must be specified.
-Resulting data set files can be downloaded by using `save` option.
+Search results can be downloaded by using `save` option.

 *Note: Filtering by `-project` may not work when `Project Samples` are disabled in OpenBIS